emcuttsy/monoglot-anxiety/content/english/about.md

 That's clearly an absurd question.
 And that's exactly the point.

-## Learn a language, live a bit more intentionally, and rein in perfectionism
+## Learn a language, rein in perfectionism, and live a bit more intentionally,

 This blog will help you **learn a language, especially if you're self-taught.**